Osteoarthritis in Dogs

 What tests are used to diagnose Osteoarthritis in dogs?

 Arthritis can be considered very likely based on a history of compatible symptoms and a clinical examination by a vet.
-Older dogs are prone to many other problems that can cause them to “slow down”, so it is important to rule these out before assuming a diagnosis of arthritis.
+Some dogs have a known predisposition, such as Hip Dysplasia or a history of joint surgery.
 In affected dogs, the joints may be stiff, sore or swollen on examination.

 How is Osteoarthritis treated?